What is a mastectomy?

 In the hospital

-After the procedure, you will be taken to the recovery room for observation.
-Your recovery process will vary depending on the type of procedure performed and the type of anesthesia that is given.
+After the procedure, you will be taken to the recovery room and watched closely.
+Your recovery process will vary depending on the type of procedure done and the type of anesthesia you are given.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.

-Radiation therapy or chemotherapy may or may not be necessary after a mastectomy.
+Radiation therapy or chemotherapy may be needed after a mastectomy.
 Your doctor will advise you about this depending on your particular situation.

-Once you are home, it is important to keep the surgical area clean and dry.
+Once you are home, keep the surgical area clean and dry.
 Your doctor will give you specific bathing instructions.
-Unless instructed otherwise, the narrow strips of tape across the incision can become wet during a shower.
-You may be instructed to replace a wet dressing with a clean, dry one.
+Unless instructed otherwise, the narrow strips of tape across the incision can get wet during a shower.
+You may be directed to replace a wet dressing with a clean, dry one.

-You will be instructed about how to take care of the drainage tube, which should be removed after about 2 weeks at the first follow-up examination.
+You will be instructed about how to take care of the drainage tube.
+This should be removed after about 2 weeks at the first follow-up exam.

-If lymph node dissection (removal) was performed with your mastectomy, your doctor may recommend that you do exercises to help limber up the shoulder and arm area.
-Soreness after lymph node dissection may cause you to keep your arm and shoulder as still as possible, leading to arm and shoulder stiffness.
-Overdoing the exercises could result in injury so they should be started gradually and performed consistently, progressing a little each day.
-You may be advised to perform these exercises even if lymph node dissection was not a part of your procedure.
+If lymph node removal (dissection) was done with your mastectomy, your doctor may want you to do certain exercises.
+These can help limber up your shoulder and arm area, and help prevent swelling.
+Soreness after lymph node removal may cause you to keep your arm and shoulder very still.
+This can make your arm and shoulder stiff.
+But overdoing the exercises can also hurt you.
+So start the exercises slowly.
+Do them regularly, and progress a little each day.
+You may be advised to do these exercises even if you didn’t have lymph node removal.

-Normal activities can usually be resumed within a few weeks, based on a recommendation by your doctor.
-Meanwhile, you should avoid strenuous activities, particularly those that involve extensive use of the arm, such as cleaning windows or vacuuming for long periods.
-Your doctor will advise you about when you can start driving again and when you can return to work.
+You can often go back to your normal activities in a few weeks, based on your doctor’s recommendation.
+In the meantime, avoid doing anything strenuous.
+Don’t do things that involve using your arm too much, such as cleaning windows or vacuuming for a long time.
+Your doctor will tell you when you can start driving again and when you can go back to work.